BruOp/personal-website/content/blog/ibl/index.md

 Where $f_a, f_b$ are the scale and bias terms from Karis that we've stored in our LUT.

-Recall, however, that we've constrained ourselves to a perfectly reflecting metal here.
-So in order to extend it to generic metals, we need to re-introduce $F$.
+Recall, however, that so far we've constrained ourselves to a perfectly reflecting metal.
+In order to extend it to generic metals, we need to re-introduce $F$.
 Like others, Fdez-Agüera splits $F$ into two terms, $F_{ss}$ and $F_{ms}$ such that:

 $$
 E = F_{ss} E_{ss} + F_{ms} E_{ms}